Oral health therapist, Kaihaumanu hauora niho

 Tasks

-- educate about oral health
+- check patients' oral health

-- educate people about oral health
+- educate patients on oral hygiene

-- take and develop x-rays
+- take and analyse x-rays

 You need a qualification to become an oral health therapist.